plumvillage/newsletter/src/2024/en/articles/panel--resilience-community-spirituality.md

 author: Satish Kumar, Thọ Hà Vĩnh and Rehena Harilall
 ---

-<div class="editors-preface"><p>The following is an excerpt of the panel conversation on the theme of Resilience, Community, and Spirituality that took place in June 2023, during the "Love is Freedom" Earth Holder Retreat.
+<div class="editors-preface"><p>The following is an excerpt of the panel conversation on the theme of Resilience, Community, and Spirituality that took place in June 2023, during the “Love is Freedom” Earth Holder Retreat.
 Our three panelists were:</p>
 {% image "article2024/Done-Resillence, Community, Spituality/Satish Kumar_e.jpg" %}
 <p><b>Satish Kumar</b> is the founder of Schumacher College for ecological studies.
 In 1962 he went on a peace walk of over 8,000 miles for two and a half years, from New Delhi to Moscow, Paris, London, and Washington, D.C.
 He is the author of the recently published book, titled Radical Love.</p>
 {% image "article2024/Done-Resillence, Community, Spituality/Dr.Ha Vinh Tho_e.jpg" %}